 Flood history The Environment Agency's historic flooding and recorded flood outline datasets show there were no historic flood events within the sites in December 1992 along the Anker.
 The cause of this flood event is unknown.
 Warwickshire County Council have also provided historic flooding data.
 The nearest flood incident according to this dataset occurred approximately 350m south-west of SHA3-1 on Dingle Hill, Camp Hill.
 This took place in 2018 where there was a report of flooding on the highway.
-Flood risk manage ment infrastructure Defences The Environment Agency AIMS dataset shows the sites are not protected by any formal flood defences.
+Flood risk manage ement infrastructure Defences The Environment Agency AIMS dataset shows the sites are not protected by any formal flood defences.
 The nearest flood defences are located along both banks of the River Anker which flows, at its closest point to the sites, approximately 265m east of SHA3-2.
 These defences consist of various sections of high ground which have a standard of protection of 5 years.
 Residual risk There are no formal flood defences or structures within the vicinity of the site that could pose a risk in the event of failure.
-Emergency planning ng Flood warning The sites are not located within any of the Environment Agency's Flood Warning or Flood Alert Areas.
-Currently, access and egress to SHA3-1 is via a track leading to Springwood Haven Marina to the west as well as a track leading to Canal Farm to the north.
+Emergency planning Flood warning The sites are not located within any of the Environment Agency's Flood Warning or Flood Alert Areas.
+Access and egress Currently, access and egress to SHA3-1 is via a track leading to Springwood Haven Marina to the west as well as a track leading to Canal Farm to the north.
 Access is also gained via a road off Tuttle Hill to the south and two roads leading over the Coventry Canal to the east of the site.
 The latter access routes can be used for SHA3-2 which lead to Tuttle Hill to the south whilst Stoney Road in the south-east also provides access.
 The access road off Tuttle Hill also leads out of SHA3-2 along the western boundary into SHA3-1.
 The River Anker portion of the WCC Nuneaton model was used to assess fluvial risk.
 According to the model, all access and egress routes for both sites are safe during the 3.3%, 1%, 1% AEP +22%CC and 0.1% AEP modelled events.
-During the 3.3% AEP surface water event, most access routes are unaffected, excluding access to the south of the sites via Tuttle Hill, where there is an area of ponding at the entrance to the sites.
+During the 3.3% AEP surface water event, most access routes are unaffected, excluding access to the south of the sites.
 Flood depths here reach 0.15 - 0.3m with maximum velocities of 0.5 - 1.0m/s.
 The resulting flood hazard is 'very low' to 'danger for some'.
 Higher flood water velocities may impeded access and egress.
-During the 1% AEP surface water event, this ponding begins to form a flow Access and egress path along Tuttle Hill, up to the turning to Arrow Road.
+During the 1% AEP surface water event, this ponding begins to form a flow path along Tuttle Hill, up to the turning to Arrow Road.
 The ponding along this access road within the two sites also increases.
-Flood depths here reach $0.3 - 0.6m$ with velocities reaching $1.0 - 2.0m/s$.
+Flood depths here reach 0.3 - 0.6m with velocities reaching 1.0 - 2.0m/s.
 The resulting flood hazard is 'very low' to 'danger for some'.
 This will mean that access and egress is likely to be affected where water heights are higher along the road.
-During the 0.1% AEP surface water event, the previously mentioned flow path extends along the entire length of Tuttle Hill.
-There is also ponding along Stoney Road to the south of SHA3-2, as well as established or establishing flow paths along various points of all access roads within SHA3-1.
-Flow paths are present along the access roads at Springwood Haven Marina to the west of the site.
-Maximum flood depths reach 0.3 - 0.6m along roads within SHA3-1 and Tuttle Hill with maximum velocities of >2.0m/s.
-The resulting flood hazard is 'very low' to 'danger for most' along Tuttle Hill, meaning access and egress will not possible via this route.
-Although slightly smaller in extent, the 1% AEP +40% CC surface water event affects the same access and egress routes as the 0.1% AEP event, excluding the road to the north of the site leading to Canal Farm and Stoney Road.
-The resulting flood hazard during this event is 'very low' to 'danger for some'.
+During the 0.1% AEP surface water event, the previously mentioned flow path slong the entire length of Tuttle Hill.
+There is also ponding along the stends along the entire length of Tuttle Hill.
+There is also ponding along the vert he ights are higher along the road.
+During the 0.1% AEP surface water event, the previously mentioned flow path along various points of all access roads within SHA3-1.
+Flow paths are represent along the access roads at Springwood Haven Marina to the west of the site.
+Maximum flood dep